EXPLAINER-Why did the Baltimore bridge collapse and what do we know about the ship?

 The Dali was leaving Baltimore en route to Colombo, Sri Lanka.
 All 22 crew, including two pilots on board, have been accounted for and there were no injuries, the ship's manager, Synergy Marine Group said.

 The registered owner of the Singapore-flagged ship is Grace Ocean Pte Ltd, LSEG data show.
-The ship is 948 feet (289 meters) long and was stacked high with containers.
+The ship measures 948 feet (289 meters) — as long as three football fields placed end to end — and was stacked high with containers.

 The ship can hold up to 10,000 twenty-foot equivalent unit, or TEU, a measure of cargo capacity.
 It was carrying 4,679 TEU.